 If refrigerant is the lifeblood of your A/C system, the compressor is the heart since its job is to circulate refrigerant through the system.
 Overheating, lack of lubrication, and low refrigerant levels are all common causes of compressor failure.

-Since compressors don’t need to be engaged all of the time, they turn on and off by utilizing a clutch.
-So if your compressor isn’t running, the compressor clutch or a failed clutch switch could also be the culprit.
+Since compressors don’t need to be engaged all the time, most turn on and off using a clutch.
+So, if your compressor isn’t running, the compressor clutch or a failed clutch switch could also be the culprit.

 What Causes Low or No Airflow Coming from the A/C?